Thank you for booking a henna appointment with Jody at Beachcombers Henna Studio!

 Wear comfortable clothing that will expose the area of the body that you want hennaed.
 Remember, henna will stain clothing along with your skin.

-If you are doing henna on your feet consider wearing thin-strap flip flops that I can henna around, so you don’t have to leave the studio barefoot.
+If you are doing henna on your feet consider wearing thin-strap flip flops that can be hennaed around, so you don’t have to leave the studio barefoot.

 If you are doing tummy tuck scar coverage or belly henna consider wearing a loose dress with a pair of shorts under it.
-You can pull up the dress and lower the shorts while I work.
+You can pull up the dress and lower the shorts while the henna is applied.
 Once the henna is set, you can carefully put the dress back down without harming your henna.

 What’s in your henna?
 Is henna safe?